getml/getml.com/src/docs/data_model/data_model.md

 Memory, on the other hand is the time duration into the past, that is considered when making a prediction.
 The memory is used to define the time window of data entering the model between the past and _now_.
 The horizon defines the point in the future that the predictions is being made for.

-### `time_stamp` and `on`
+### `time_stamps` and `on`

 Two parameters in the time series signature determine how the self join is carried out.
-The `time_stamp` parameter defines what column is the underlying time dimension to which memory and horizon are applied to.
+The `time_stamps` parameter defines what column is the underlying time dimension to which memory and horizon are applied to.
 The chosen column must also be of role [time_stamp][annotating-data-time-stamp].

 `on` simply provides an extra handle to control, what subset of the data is part of any given time series.
 For example if you have a time series of sales data, you might want to only consider the sales data of a certain product category.
 In this case you would specify the `on` parameter to be the column containing the product category.